tonyjurg/Create_morpheus_TF_dataset/Decoding_Morpheus_output/README.md

 :end wn imperf ind act 1st sg doric aeolic contr   ow_pr
 ```

-When using the function [`morphkit.analyze_word_with_morpheus('*ai)gupti/wn', base_url)`](https://github.com/tonyjurg/morphkit/blob/main/morphkit/analyze_word_with_morpheus.py), it will also gather these blocks, but also analyze all it's elements and store them in a dictionary with labeled morphological details according to the schema detailed on this page.
+When using the function [`morphkit.analyse_word_with_morpheus('*ai)gupti/wn', base_url)`](https://github.com/tonyjurg/morphkit/blob/main/morphkit/analyse_word_with_morpheus.py), it will also gather these blocks, but also analyse all it's elements and store them in a dictionary with labeled morphological details according to the schema detailed on this page.

 # Decoding the Morpheus blocks